Banner with the text “Intro Snippets” and subtitle “Answer User Questions Instantly” on an orange tech-style background with flowing lines and dots

 • Blog articles (especially educational or how-to content)

-• Product pages (answer the “what is this?” question fast)
+• Product pages (instantly answer “what is this?” and “who is it for?”)

 • FAQ or help center articles